 Alcohol, caffeine, lack of exercise, smoking, stress, being overweight, poor sleep habits, and having a mother with a history of the disorder are also associated with the development of PMDD.
 Health care providers may encourage the use of aspirin or ibuprofen to address pain associated with PMDD.
 Additionally, birth control pills and other hormonal therapies may be prescribed to address mood-related, psychosomatic, and physical symptoms of PMDD.
 Additionally, diuretics and maintaining a healthy, well-balanced diet may help reduce bloating.
 Alternative treatments include nutritional supplements, herbal remedies, and lifestyle changes, such as avoiding emotional triggers and known stressors.

 No one knows your body better than you.
 If you still think you may have PMDD, consider contacting your health care provider for more information.
-If you’re a Columbia student, make an appointment with Medical Services using Open Communicator, or by calling 212-305-3400 for Student Health at the Medical Center.
 Once you explain your symptoms and feelings, you and your provider should be able to determine an appropriate action plan to address your concerns.

 Hang in there!Alice!